Wednesday 6 November 2024

 BIBLE STUDY/PRAYER GROUP - ST VINCENT’S CHURCH, SURFERS PARADISE.

-The Bible Study Prayer Group meets every Thursday from 5-6 pm at St Vincent’s Church,
+Cancelled 30th October and 6th November.
+The Bible Study Prayer Group meets every Wednesday from 5-6 pm at St Vincent’s Church,

 (40 Hamilton Ave, Surfers Paradise).
 Come along and read/study Break Open the Word